babybench/babybench.github.io/babybench2025/README.md

-# BabyBench project website
+# BabyBench 2025 Competition website

-The project code is available [here](https://github.com/babybench/BabyBench).
+The project code is available [here](https://github.com/babybench/BabyBench2025).

-The template for the website is available [here](https://github.com/eliahuhorwitz/Academic-project-page-template).
+The template for the website is available [here](https://just-the-docs.github.io/just-the-docs/).

 ---